samWson/smalltalk-and-erlang/article.md

 :ok
 ```

+In `iex` you may need to use `flush()` to show what's in the process message queue but you can see at the end that the count increased for each message send.

 The syntax is different but overall the semantics are the same: a message is sent to an entity.
 As long as the entity understands the message then some behavior is triggered.
 The sender will also pass a reference to `self` so the receiver knows who to return the response to.
 It an object oriented language this is implicit.

-### The Object Oriented Abstraction in Elixir
+### The Object Oriented Abstraction in Erlang

-The previous section is a simple low level example but we almost never need to create this behavior ourself in Elixir.
+The previous section is a simple low level example but we almost never need to create this behavior ourself in Elixir or Erlang.
 The `Agent` module is a simple abstraction that allows state to be retrieved and updated.

 Agent is a part of OTP, a framework that Erlang is well known for and there are many more abstractions based on processes there too.
 GenServers a process that abstracts the server of a client-server relation.
 Tasks will typically execute one particular action throughout their lifetime.

-So an Elixir application using OTP is likely to have many independent processes communicating by sending messages to each other.
+So an Erlang application using OTP is likely to have many independent processes communicating by sending messages to each other.
 Processes are being supervised, killed, restarted, and spawned all the time.

 _comparison of objects and messages_